Modeling local predictive ability using power-transformed Gaussian processes: A framework for estimating local predictive ability

 where \(\newobs{y}\) is a new (out-of sample) observation, \(p_{*}(\cdot)\) is the density of the data-generating process, and \(\mathbf{y}_k\) is the training data the expert has access to.
-The variable of interest, \(y\), can be univariate or multivariate, but we will for simplicity assume that it is univariate here.
+The variable of interest can be univariate or multivariate, but we will for simplicity assume that it is univariate here.

-The decision maker further believes that the predictive ability of the experts vary over a set of pooling variables \citep{oelrich_local_2021}.
-She is therefore not only interested in determining how good the experts are at making predictions in general, but how good they are at making predictions conditional on a vector of pooling variables, \(\mathbf{z}\).
+The decision maker further believes that the predictive ability of the experts vary over a set of pooling variables $\mathbf{z}$ \citep{oelrich_local_2024}.
+She is therefore not only interested in determining how good the experts are at making predictions in general, but how good they are at making predictions conditional on the pooling variables, \(\mathbf{z}\).
 We call this conditional predictive ability the \emph{local predictive ability} of the expert at \(\mathbf{z}\)